ParBproject/skycast/README.md

 # SkyCast – European Weather Viewer

+For the whole experience, visit project at:   https://parbproject.github.io/skycast/

 SkyCast is a simple web project that shows a **7‑day weather forecast** for major European cities using the free [7Timer!
 API](https://www.7timer.info/).

 It combines: